Why is this medication prescribed?

 Before taking dicloxacillin,

-- tell your doctor if you have or have ever had kidney or liver disease, allergies, asthma, blood disease, colitis, stomach problems, or hay fever.
+- tell your doctor if you have or have ever had allergies, asthma, or kidney disease.

 What special dietary instructions should I follow?